padpadpadpad/bartlett_et_al_2022_human_pathogens/README.md

 # This repository contains the bacterial human pathogen dataset compiled by Bartlett _et al._ 2022

+## Linked publication and DOIs

+This repository contains all the data and code to recreate the analyses and figures in the following manuscript:

+**A comprehensive list of bacterial pathogens infecting humans**.
+2022.
+Abigail Bartlett, Daniel Padfield, Luke Lear, Richard Bendall and Michiel Vos.
+Microbiology.
+DOI: 10.1099/mic.0.001269

+This repository has been archived on Zenodo: DOI:

 ## Outline of dataset

 Through combining a pragmatic definition of pathogenicity with an extensive search strategy, we report 1513 bacterial pathogens known to infect humans described pre-2021.
 Of these, 73% were regarded as established (have infected at least three persons in three or more references) and 27% as putative (less than three known cases).
 Pathogen species belong to 10 Phyla and 24 Classes scattered throughout the bacterial phylogeny.